LOVE THE TRAILS? Help out and

 The log also serves as a means to track volunteer time for those doing either their Duke of Edinburgh or Trailbuilder Awards.

 Over the years, from hard-learned lessons, we have established principles that now underpin all our activity.
-This means that we not only build trails and features that will last, but we also comply with trail building best practice laid down by DMBinS and any conditions determined by our land owner permissions.
+This means that we not only build trails and features that will last, but we also comply with trail building best practice laid down by DMBinS (Developing Mountain Biking in Scotland) and any conditions determined by our land owner permissions.

 Here are what we call our 10 trail building commandments that guide all our work!
 If you come and join us this will keep you straight...